slaclab/beamtime-calibration-suite/README.md

 cp ../data/OffXavierV4_2.npy . && cp ../data/XavierV4_2.npy .
 python EventScanParallel.py -r 457
 ```
-if everything is working, the script should start spitting output like:
+if everything is working, the script should start spitting terminal-output like:
 ```
 ...
 3259 True